christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 # Disabling the PC Speaker
 I ran into the weird problem that my pc speaker, that squeaky little piezo thing, just didn't shut up and constantly annoyed me when I mistyped a command.
-A sustainable solution to this problem is to disable the appropriate kernel module with creating the file `/etc/modprobe.d/blacklist.conf` and writing this line:
+A sustainable solution to this problem is to disable the appropriate kernel module by creating the file `/etc/modprobe.d/blacklist.conf` and writing this line:
 ```bash
 blacklist pcspkr
 ```